Visual Arts in Dublin

 Early Celtic Arts in Dublin

 The National Museum of Ireland (NMI) and Trinity College (TCD) are the home of numerous artistic masterpieces which trace the history of Irish art, and form a vital part of Irish cultural heritage.
 Art treasures at the NMI include: the Ardagh Chalice, the Derrynaflan Chalice, the Derrynaflan Paten, the Moylough Belt, the Petrie Crown, the Tully Lough Cross and the Tara Brooch, as well as the Broighter Hoard.
 Many of these treasures would have been lost but for the work of the Royal Irish Academy and the Royal Society of Antiquaries of Ireland.
 Works of art at Trinity College Dublin include: the Book of Kells (800) the most famous illuminated manuscript of the Hiberno-Saxon style or Insular art; the Book of Dimma (620); the Book of Durrow (670) and the Mulling Gospels.
-These early Christian artworks contain magnificent illustrations, with various degrees of ornamentation including precious metals.
+These early Christian artworks contain magnificent examples of Celtic designs, with various degrees of ornamentation including precious metals.

 Study After Velazquez.
 Portrait of